Space exploration: Comets

 Although many comets have been studied from Earth sometimes with centuries-worth of observations, only a few comets have been closely visited.
 In 1985, the International Cometary Explorer conducted the first comet fly-by (21P/Giacobini-Zinner) before joining the Halley Armada studying the famous comet.
 The Deep Impact probe smashed into 9P/Tempel to learn more about its structure and composition and the Stardust mission returned samples of another comet's tail.
 The Philae lander successfully landed on Comet Churyumov–Gerasimenko in 2014 as part of the broader Rosetta mission.

 Deep space exploration

 Deep space exploration is the branch of astronomy, astronautics and space technology that is involved with the exploration of distant regions of outer space.
 Physical exploration of space is conducted both by human spaceflights (deep-space astronautics) and by robotic spacecraft.

 Some of the best candidates for future deep space engine technologies include anti-matter, nuclear power and beamed propulsion.
-The latter, beamed propulsion, appears to be the best candidate for deep space exploration presently available, since it uses known physics and known technology that is being developed for other purposes.
+Beamed propulsion, appears to be the best candidate for deep space exploration presently available, since it uses known physics and known technology that is being developed for other purposes.